jsonia/Operating-Systems/lab3/README.md

 ## Cleaning up

-Explain briefly how to clean up all binary files.
+`make clean` this command will clean up all the binary files